 He traces Peterson’s journey from zealous Pentecostal youth to faithful Presbyterian minister, longing to see God’s people encounter Him in the pages of Scripture.
 We see the influences and institutions that stretched his heart and mind, and the Montana wilderness where Peterson experienced God’s nearness most profoundly.

 Beyond the Regent College professor and translator of The Message, the Bible in contemporary language, we see a man who was flawed, as we all are, and who wrestled with his own issues.
 But Peterson was ever in pursuit of God, and that made all the difference.

 God’s plan for His servants is often a slow, unfolding revelation best received with humility and Word-enriched prayer.
-What a gift is this intimate chronicle, so thorough and wise and instructive.
+What a gift is this intimate chronicle, so thorough and wise and instructive.–EVELYN PEDERSEN

-The Minister’s Wife: A Memoir of Faith, Doubt, Friendship, Loneliness, Forgive-ness and More By Karen Stiller
+The Minister’s Wife: A Memoir of Faith, Doubt, Friendship, Loneliness, Forgiveness and More

 Tyndale House, 2020.
 256 pages. $23 (e-book $10, audiobook $20)

 "PEOPLE ASSUME you are both holy and deeply boring," writes Faith Today editor Karen Stiller in her spiritual memoir – and then she goes on to disprove both assumptions.